 Thun - Size: 48km², elevation: 558m, maximum depth: 217m.
 Brienz - Size: 29km², elevation: 564m, maximum depth: 260m.

-Stay in a lakeside resort: Interlaken, Thun, Spiez, Bönigen
+Stay in a lakeside resort: Interlaken, Thun, Spiez, Merlingen, Bönigen

 Switzerland's largest lake boasts a mild climate and has historic vineyards stretching along its scenic shoreline.
 Take a cruise along the length of the lake and you will be suprised by the changing scenery - from the snowcapped Alps to the sunny vines and pleasant villages, from waterside statues of residents Charlie Chaplin and Freddie Mercury to the famous Jet d'Eau fountain if you travel all the way to Geneva.
 In Montreux, it is a delight to promenade along the lake to the charming Château de Chillon.

 Size: 580km², elevation: 372m, maximum depth: 310m.

 Stay in a lakeside resort: Montreux, Vevey, Lausanne, Geneva